-Goal/Task Current Actions Taken and Planned for Fiscal Year (FY) 2019 Responsible Entity(s) Task 11.1: Engage HUD-certified housing counselors to target credit repair education through existing advocacy organizations that work extensively with minorities.
-DHCD addresses the disproportionate impact of mortgage loan denials and high-cost lending on minority applicants by providing funding to organizations, such as Centro De Apoyo Familiar (CAF), Baltimore Neighborhoods, Inc., Greater Washington Urban League and CASA de Maryland, who are engaged in housing counseling and advocacy for homeownership.
-In addition, the County, through its Pathway to Purchase Program, offers down payment and closing cost assistance to low to moderate income persons.
+Goal/Task Current Actions Taken and Planned for Fiscal Year (FY) 2020 Responsible Entity(s) Goal 11: Address the disproportionate impact of mortgage loan denials and high-cost lending on minority applicants DHCD addresses the disproportionate impact of mortgage loan denials and high-cost lending on minority applicants by providing funding to organizations, such as Centro De Apoyo Familiar (CAF), Greater Washington Urban League and CASA de Maryland, who are engaged in housing counseling and advocacy for homeownership.
+In addition, the County, through its Pathway to Purchase Program, as well as the County Purchase Assistance Program (CPAP), offers down payment and closing cost assistance to low to moderate income persons.
 DHCD Task 11.2: Conduct a more in-depth analysis of HMDA data to determine if discrimination is occurring against minority applicants.
-N/A: Task not identified as a 2019 planned action N/A
+N/A: Task not identified as a 2020 planned action N/A

-The list below identifies additional programs and policies to address the barriers to affordable housing in Prince George's County:
+The list below identifies additional programs and policies to address the barriers to affordable housing in Prince George's County and as appropriate, updates are provided below:

-- Provision of homeownership programs; - Passage of Ban the Box Legislation (County Council Bill 078 2014); - Increasing the minimum wage; - Formation of the Department of Permitting, Inspections, and Enforcement (DPIE) as a new agency; - Encouraging mixed-use development zones9; - Encouraging mixed-use development around public transportation; - Conducting investigation of municipalities prior to receipt of entitlement funds; - Granting authority to the Prince George's County Human Relations Commission to apply for status as a Fair Housing Assistance Program Agency with the U.S. Department of Housing and Urban Development (HUD); - Providing tax credits, financial assistance, zoning, and other tools to promote the development of higher-density housing in transit-oriented, mixed-use communities; - Promoting and supporting public-private partnerships, nonprofit housing providers, expanding existing housing programs, and pursuing state and federal funding to rehabilitate and maintain the existing affordable housing stock; and - Attracting high value commercial development of properties like MGM Casino at the National Harbor, and the Westphalia and Konterra mixed-use development projects currently under construction. - Implementing the Right of First Refusal Law (County Council Bill 027-2013) to target the conversion of rental housing when appropriate to stabilize, preserve, and promote housing opportunities for low and moderate-income households, seniors, and persons with disabilities.
+- Provision of homeownership programs; - Encouraging mixed-use development zones11; - Encouraging mixed-use development around public transportation; - Conducting investigation of municipalities prior to receipt of entitlement funds; - Granting authority to the Prince George's County Human Relations Commission to apply for status as a Fair Housing Assistance Program Agency with the U.S. Department of Housing and Urban Development (HUD); - Providing tax credits, financial assistance, zoning, and other tools to promote the development of higher-density housing in transit-oriented, mixed-use communities; - Promoting and supporting public-private partnerships, nonprofit housing providers, expanding existing housing programs, and pursuing state and federal funding to rehabilitate and maintain the existing affordable housing stock; and - Attracting high value commercial development of properties like MGM Casino at the National Harbor, and the Westphalia and Konterra mixed-use development projects currently under construction. - Implementing the Right of First Refusal Law (County Council Bill CB-027-2013) to target the conversion of rental housing when appropriate to stabilize, preserve, and promote housing opportunities for low and moderate-income households, seniors, and persons with disabilities.

 Prince George's County has made significant strides in its policies towards promoting homeownership.
-In Fiscal Year 2017 the County has assisted 17 homebuyers, through the Pathway to Purchase Program, to purchase homes within the County.10
+In FY 2018, the County assisted 49 homebuyers, through the Pathway to Purchase Program, to purchase homes within the County.12